We invite young designers from across the globe to answer design briefs that focus on the most pressing social and environmental challenges.

-The RSA Student Design Awards team can be booked to deliver bespoke sessions at your university conference or event.
-We regularly deliver talks and workshops on a range of topics including design education, design thinking, and design for social impact.
+The RSA Student Design Awards team can be booked to deliver bespoke sessions.
+We regularly deliver talks and workshops on a range of topics including design education, design thinking and design for social impact.

 Please email [email protected] and we'll get in touch to discuss your requirements.